-IPython.core.oinspect.find_source_lines(obj)
+''' IPython.core.oinspect.find_source_lines (obj) Find the line number in a file where an object was defined. '''

-Find the line number in a file where an object was defined.
+The the me number in a me where an object was defined.

 This is essentially a robust wrapper around inspect.getsourcelines.

 Returns None if no file can be found.